cabforum/smime/SBR.md

 Confirming the Applicant's control over the `rfc822Name` or `otherName` of type `id-on-SmtpUTF8Mailbox` email address by confirming control of the SMTP FQDN to which a message delivered to the email address should be directed.
 The SMTP FQDN MUST be identified using the address resolution algorithm defined in RFC 5321 Section 5.1 which determines which SMTP FQDNs are authoritative for a given email address.
 If more than one SMTP FQDNs have been discovered, the CA MUST verify control of an SMTP FQDN following the selection process at RFC 5321 Section 5.1.
 Aliases in MX record RDATA MUST NOT be used for this validation method.

-When confirming the Applicant's control of the SMTP FQDN, the CA MUST use the methods in Section 3.2.2.4 of the Baseline Requirements for the Issuance and Management of Publicly‐Trusted Certificates.
+When confirming the Applicant's control of the SMTP FQDN, the CA SHALL use only the approved methods in Section 3.2.2.4 of the TLS Baseline Requirements.

 This method is suitable for validating control of all email addresses under a single domain.